MechanicalRock/mechanicalrock.github.io/_posts/2021-06-09-fed-talk-s01e03-routing.md

 At this stage your application should be wrapped with a Router Component.
 You should have enough knowledge on how to setup your Applications routes, link between pages and use Router hooks to access parameterized data.

-You are now ready to move onto the next episode where I’ll be walking you through how to implement good Component, covering the following topics:
+You are now ready to move onto the next episode where I’ll be walking you through how to implement a good Component, covering the following topics:

-* What makes a good component, well, good?,
+* What makes a good component, well, good?
-* Component Composition,
+* Component Composition
 * Performance Considerations

 [Previous Episode:<br/><strong>Material UI Theme</strong>](/2021/05/14/fed-talk-s01e02-theme-providers){: .btn.chevron.chevronLeft}